MarwanAshraf22/meeting-minutes-generator/README.md

 ## Introduction

 This project provides an interactive Google Colab notebook that helps users **summarize meeting minutes** using advanced AI models.
-With an easy-to-use [Gradio](https://gradio.app/) interface, users can upload their meeting transcripts and receive concise summaries.
+With an easy-to-use [Gradio](https://gradio.app/) interface, users can upload their meeting audio file and receive concise summaries.
 The notebook supports both OpenAI and HuggingFace models and takes advantage of GPU acceleration available in Google Colab.

 ## Table of Contents